Originally published in Right Startups. In the world of business there is nothing more valuable…

 Negotiation tool.
 Your financial statements aren’t just internal docs to track your business; they are how you communicate externally.
 For example, when you’re selecting a vendor, GAAP-compliant statements can lead to better vendor terms.

 Bank loans.
-Banks will usually insist on GAAP-compliant financial statements.
+Banks will usually insist on GAAP-compliant financial statements as requirements.
 And GAAP-compliant statements can sometimes even help you to get you a lower interest rate.

 Foundation for exit.
 Unless you’re planning on running a lifestyle business, chances are that you’re going to want to make an exit at some point: either going public or selling your company.
-GAAP compliance is the foundation of your exit strategy.
+GAAP compliance forms the basis of your exit strategy.

 Valuation.
 When your company is being valuated, you will need to supply relevant financial documents such as GAAP-compliant financial statements.
-If your accounts are in order, then your valuation can be based on your sound financials.
+If your accounts are in order, then your valuation can be based on sound financial data.

 M&A. Potential acquiring companies rely on GAAP-compliance to ensure a lack of bias and give different companies a common language for financials.